frantisekstanko/php-pdf/README.md

 Whole codebase currently passes PHPStan at max level, including the tests.

+The tests cover most of the features.
+I aim for 100% test coverage.

 ### Development

 To run all checks and tests, execute: